Whats in this section?

-Sheltered housing or retirement housing is for people who want to remain independent, but prefer the security and reassurance of a scheme manager and alarm call service.
-It is provided by local authority housing departments and housing associations can provide this type of housing.
+Sheltered housing or retirement housing is for people who want to remain independent but prefer the security and reassurance of a scheme manager and alarm call service.
+The local authority housing departments and housing associations can provide this type of housing.

 Sheltered housing will usually have features designed to make it easier for you to live independently, such as lifts, door entry systems, ramps for wheelchairs and grab rails, as well as alarm systems so you can call for help in an emergency.